Incorporating Other Homeschooling Methods into Your Montessori Homeschool

 After lunch and rest, the girls have the afternoon to play freely.
 It is rare we schedule anything in the afternoon other than taking play elsewhere - like to a park, the beach, or a nature area.
 I love giving them free time to just play, and playing in nature is even better!

 I have found as my oldest approached seven years old, the free play also turned into time to explore her interests.
 Everyone always talked about their kids having time to work on passion projects and things they loved to do in the afternoons, but I think since I started so young, I didn't realize that those things would come as the child matured.
-Free play is great, and working on passions is now (finally) happening.
+Free play is great, and working on passions didn't start happening until age seven for her.
 My oldest loves art projects, building things out of recycled materials, finger knitting, making bracelets, choreographing dances, and still loves to play with her younger sisters.

 I hope this post helps you see that even though some people have built "boxes" full of neat and tidy philosophies and methods, you don't have to use them just as they were made.